Tuesday, 25 March 2025

 Ossett 'Silver King' was my pick here, the other choices being Wainwright and Plum Porter.
 This may be a more pedestrian selection of ales than the places we'd been earlier (and the Bay City Rollers 'Give a Little Love' made for less appealing background music) but the Raven was well worth a visit.
 It featured some great green tiling on the corridor and wooden panelling around the seats we took in the front room, renovated and restored in 2012.

-Not that I dared take any pictures, having been quizzed by the staff about why I'd snapped a photo of the pub from outside.
+Not that I dared take any pictures, having been quizzed by the staff about why I'd snapped a photo of the pub outside.

 We still somehow found our way back to the John Bull Chophouse for a rock-sound-tracked end of the evening and that extra pint of Thwaites that would guarantee a fuzzy head in the morning.